 HOW MOBILE RECRUITING & TECHNOLOGY IMPACT HR

-Social networks and technology are infiltrating every facet of our personal and work lives, and human resource professionals, senior leaders, and business executives are struggling to understand the full impact of this in the workplace.
-Some may feel that the explosion of social media and the technologies that support them pose a threat to productivity, security, and business culture.
+Social media and technology are permeating every aspect of our personal and professional lives, and human resource professionals, senior leaders, and business executives are struggling to comprehend the full scope of this in the workplace.
+Some may believe that the proliferation of social media and the technologies that enable it is a threat to productivity, security, and business culture.

 A recent study released in March 2012 from Harris Interactive and ESET reported that more than 81 percent of employees work using their personal mobile device, with an increasing number of them working virtually or as part of a results-oriented work environment or work-from-home program.
 Add that to the 340 million tweets posted via the microblogging social-networking site Twitter.com and the conversations of nearly 900 million Facebook users, and it’s easy to see why these new engagement platforms demand our attention.
 However, instead of seeing the explosion of social media, which use smart phones, tablets, and other mobile devices, as workplace liabilities, I propose that businesses embrace this new communication shift and new role of technology and learn how to use it in a way that advances business strategies and realizes business goals.